Work · 05/2016 – 05/2022

 → Work & Life + My Career

-Split into two distinct categories based on card sort data: work-life resources (benefits, wellness, policies) and career development (learning, performance, advancement).
+Split into two distinct categories based on card sort data: work-life resources (benefits, wellness, policies) vs. career development (learning, performance, advancement).

 Manager Center